-The first actual layer is the mucosa, it has a layer of epithelium, made of epithelial cells, which have projections called villi.
+The first actual layer is the mucosa, it has a layer of epithelium, made of epithelial cells, which make the villi.

-Below this is a muscle layer, known scientifically as the muscularis externa, it is reponsible for peristalsis which moves food through the digestive tract.
+Below this is the muscle layer, known scientifically as the muscularis externa, it is reponsible for peristalsis which moves food through the digestive tract.

-In the diagram you should also notice the capillaries, part of the blood network which takes absorbed food away.
+In the diagram you should also notice the capillaries, part of the blood netowrk which take absorbed food away.
 And also the lacteals which are a special type of lymph gland which take fats away in the lymphatic system.

-By the time everything reaches here, the food has been digested into small enough particles that it can pass through the alimentary tract lining and be absorbed into the blood.
+By the time everything reaches here, the food has been digested into small enough particles that it can pass through the stomach lining and be absorbed into the blood.